Vascular Plants

 Round-leaved water-hyssop (Bacopa rotundifolia)

-Distribution: Occurring east of the Cascades crest in south-central Washington; south-central Washington to California (but not in Oregon), east to the Rocky Mountains, native to central and eastern North America.
+Distribution: Occurring chiefly east of the Cascades crest in south-central Washington; south-central Washington to California, east to the Rocky Mountains, native to central and eastern North America.

 Habitat: Mudfalts, mud-bottomed pools, backchannels, and other slow-moving water of streams and rivers.